AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/content-fragments.md

 * `width`: an integer that defines the width of the output image but will be ignored by the Image Generator
 * `preferWebp`: a boolean that indicates if webp is preferred (default value is false)

-The URL Transform is available to all query types: by path, list or paginated.
+The URL transform is available for all query types: by path, list or paginated.

 ### Dynamic Image Delivery with full parameters {#dynamic-image-delivery-full-parameters}

-This is a sample query with a full set of parameters:
+The following is a sample query with a full set of parameters:

 ```graphql
 {